Tips on selling (or buying) an antique or vintage clock

 1860s era Seth Thomas column and cornice shelf clock

 There are a number of ways to sell a clock.
-Facebook for-sale sites, local online for-sale sites, eBay, flea markets, consignment shops, and auction houses are popular places to sell a clock.
+Facebook Marketplace is very popular.
+Other local online for-sale sites, eBay, flea markets, consignment shops, and auction houses are popular places to sell a clock.
 Setting up an account for most online sites is a pre-requisite but there is usually no cost.

 Mauthe wall clock circa 1899

-• Example of an ad that will catch people’s attention Scaling down my collection.
+Scaling down my collection.
 Antique German time and strike clock made by Friedrich Mauthe, circa 1899.
-Original glass, mild refresh of case including new upper centre finial, repainted hands, new wall stabilizers and new arch piece.
-Cleaned and serviced in 2019.
-Hung for many years in a family home in Parsboro, Nova Scotia.
-Runs well and keeps good time, key supplied. $250
+Completely serviced in 2019 which includes disassembly and addressing worn parts.
+Original glass, mild refresh of the case, new wall stabilizers, and new arch piece.
+Ran for many years in a family home in Parsboro, Nova Scotia.
+Runs well and keeps good time, original key supplied. $250

 Juba Schatz time and strike clock